rhyek/react-service-locator/README.md

 - **Service locator?
 Isn't this dependency injection?**

   Although they are very similar, there is a slight difference between the two.
 With the service locator pattern, your code is responsible for explicitly obtaining the service through a known mechanism or utility.
-In our case we are using the `useService` hook as our serivce locator.
+In our case we are using the `useService` hook as our service locator.

   More answers to the difference between the two [here](https://stackoverflow.com/questions/1557781/whats-the-difference-between-the-dependency-injection-and-service-locator-patte).